vincenzooo/pyXsurf/README.md

 Download or fork the project in a folder accessible on your system.

 ## Status
 This is a release version, modules under preliminary development are excluded.
 I am using my beginner skills with github to keeo it self-consistent.

 First version of repository includes a lot of scripts that are not essential or well commented.
+Until documentation is minimal, I want to include only most consolidated functions.

 **TODO:** remove unessential files.
 Learn how to add documentation from docstring.

 ## Modules